osimola/codekata/wordchain/README.md

 The original exercise was with changing letters only, but that didn't result in very interesting chains.

-There are better ways to implement the string search.
-It is possible that one day I will implement one of those.
+The search trie is self-implemented because why not, and also because this is not done on company time.
+There are ways to optimize it.

 Example:

 ```
-python chain.py steely sleety
+python chain.py easy crowd
-('steely', 'steel', 'steep', 'sleep', 'sleepy', 'sleety')
+('easy', 'ease', 'case', 'cased', 'cawed', 'cowed', 'crowed', 'crowd')
 ```